Homointerface planar Josephson junction based on inverse proximity effect: EXPERIMENTAL METHODS

-$\mathrm{V}_5 \mathrm{S}_8$ superlattice films used in this study were grown by a chemical vapor deposition method on $\mathrm{SiO_2}$ substrates\cite{Zhou2021}.
+V$_5$S$_8$ superlattice films used in this study were grown by a chemical vapor deposition method on $\mathrm{SiO_2}$ substrates\cite{Zhou2021}.
 Devices were patterned using standard e-beam lithography, followed by e-beam deposition of a 2 nm titanium adhesion layer and the aluminum layer of desired thickness.
+We prepared two types of devices, that is, Al/V$_5$S$_8$ bilayer [see the inset of \rfig{f1}(a)] and JJ made from an Al and V$_5$S$_8$ crossbar [see \rfigs{f2}(a) and 2(b)].
+Parameters for all devices are summarized in \rtab{t1}.
 Devices were loaded into an Oxford $^3$He cryostat with a base temperature of about 250 mK.
-Low temperature electrical measurements, with multiple-stage low-pass filtering, were carried out using a lock-in amplifier.
+Low-temperature electrical measurements, with multiple-stage low-pass filtering, were carried out using a lock-in amplifier.

 The compound of V$_5$S$_8$ known in the literature is VS$_2$ layers self-intercalated with vanadium\cite{Kawada1975}.
 It becomes an antiferromagnet below 32 K\cite{Nozaki1978}.
-In stark contrast, V$_5$S$_8$ used in this study has a unique superlattice structure consisting of VS$_2$ layers intercalated with V$_2$S$_2$ atomic chains\cite{Zhou2021}, seen in the Supplementary Material.
-It shows no indication of either ferromagnetism or antiferromagnetism.
+In stark contrast, V$_5$S$_8$ used in this study has a unique superlattice structure consisting of VS$_2$ layers intercalated with V$_2$S$_2$ atomic chains\cite{Zhou2021}.
+It shows no indication of ferromagnetism.
+See supplementary material for more details.
 More interestingly, the new V$_5$S$_8$ displays an exotic in-plane Hall effect that has not been reported before.
-This effect results from an out-of-plane Berry curvature induced by the in-plane magnetic field, enabled by a peculiar anisotropic spin-orbit coupling.
+This effect results from an out-of-plane Berry curvature induced by the in-plane magnetic field, enabled by a peculiar anisotropic spin{\textendash}orbit coupling.
 For simplicity, we still use the chemical formula of V$_5$S$_8$ in this letter to refer to the new material.